inspectr-hq/inspectr/README.md

 - **Localhost** – Self-hosted for debugging API requests or webhook events directly on your machine.
 - **VercelJS** – Cloud-hosted for easy access and seamless integration.

+More info can be found in the [Inspectr App](https://github.com/thim81/inspectr-app) repository.

 # 🔧 Installation & Setup